Kisuke-CZE/androidPhones_setup/README.md

 # Usage
 Just clone this repository and in `prep_scripts` directory you can find scripts which just launches setup for predefined phones.

-If you want to create script/preset fro your phone, just copy one of launchers in `prep_scripts` and adjust variables `VENDOR` and `MODEL`.
+If you want to create script/preset for your phone, just copy one of launchers in `prep_scripts` and adjust variables `VENDOR` and `MODEL`.
 Also create corresponding structure in `devices` directory.
 Structure should be `VENDOR/MODEL`.

 In phone model specific directory, you can create files: